 Don’t go overboard though.
 In any salary negotiation, arrogance gets you nowhere – no matter how good you really are.

 Remember that your overall salary package consists more than a paycheck.
 It also includes benefits such as annual and medical leave.

 Sometimes your employer may not meet your monetary demands, but that doesn’t mean negotiations are off the table.

 Work with the hiring manager to find a win-win solution by asking for better performance-based bonuses or take into account flexible working hours or telecommuting benefits.

 Show your value during the salary negotiation

-If the hiring manager does not accept your counteroffer during a salary negotiation, demonstrate that your requests are justified.
+If the hiring manager does not accept your counteroffer during a salary negotiation in Singapore, demonstrate that your requests are justified.

 Show how the company will benefit from your expertise by citing examples of how you have added value to your former workplaces, such as streamlining processes or finding creative ways to save money.

 Demonstrate to your employers that you’ve seriously contemplated and studied all the facets of their offer – and you’ll have a better chance of starting your new job with the compensation package you deserve.